Projects

 Read More »

-Critical Understandings of Predictive Policing (Evie Papada and Antonis Vradis)
+Critical Understandings of Predictive Policing (Evie Papada, Giorgos Mattes and Antonis Vradis)

 Evie Papada, Giorgos Mattes and Antonis Vradis are part of an international team of researchers looking at the impact of predictive policing.
 Critical Understanding of Predictive Policing (CUPP), is an international project running from 1 February 2021 until 31 January 2023 funded under the NordForsk Research and Innovation Programme on Digitalisation of the Public Sector (project no. 100786).
 It brings together seven partner organisations from five European countries – Denmark, Norway, Latvia, Estonia and the United Kingdom – to explore the digital transformation of law enforcement and its impact on crime detection and prevention.
 It aims to identify and critically